-This three-part project saw Le Roy work with artistic collaborator Scarlet Yu, and 18 Australian performers to create the groundbreaking new work Temporary Title, 2015.
-For the first time in Kaldor Public Art Projects history, the public were invited to experience the creative development of the project through a series of open rehearsals.
-Le Roy also performed his seminal solo work Self Unfinished (1998), which was presented in Australia for the first time.
+Two years after his work Untitled, 2012 transfixed audiences in the 2013 Kaldor project 13 Rooms, distinguished French artist and choreographer Xavier Le Roy presented a series of works for his solo project, realised in partnership with Carriageworks in Sydney.
+Le Roy worked with artistic collaborator Scarlet Yu and eighteen Australian performers to create the groundbreaking new work Temporary Title, 2015.
+The public were invited to experience the project’s creative development through a series of open rehearsals.
+Le Roy also performed his seminal solo piece Self Unfinished, 1998, presented in Australia for the first time.

 Xavier Le Roy